kescardoso/datasetbucket/README.md

 ## Heroku Deployment

-1. Create a Procfile

-2. Update your requirements.txt
+1. Fulfil all Heroku requirements by freezing your dependencies and creating a Procfile:

+    On the terminal (vscode):

+    `pip3 freeze > requirements.txt`

+    `echo web: python app.py > Procfile`

-3. Open your Heroku Dashboard and create a new app
+2. Open your Heroku Dashboard and create a new app.
+Name your app and choose your region.

+3. Connect your heroku app to your git repository, by going to:

+    - "Deploy" Menu > "Deployment method" > Click: "Connect to GitHub"

+    - "Connect to GitHub" > search your repo from the dropdown, and connect

+    - Choose a branch to deploy your changes

-4. Enter the Config Vars
+4. Add your Config Vars to Heroku.

+    Navigate to the settings menu, and then to Config Vars session, and enter here the sensitive information from your env.py file.

-5. Connect your github Repo
+5. Connect your GitHub Repo

 ## Connect MongoDB with Flask via flask-pymongo